Brianali-codes/Portfolio-Hackathon/readme.md

         priority: "Make the web less ugly, one div at a time";
     }

-## Sections Breakdown
+## Sections Breakdown.

-- Hero Section
+- Hero Section.

     Animated role rotation (took me 3 hours to get right) Achievement cards with that satisfying glow effect Social links that invert colors on hover (the little things matter!)

-- About Section
+- About Section.

     GitHub stats integration (because numbers don't lie) Tech stack grid with spinning icons